/Mail Link

 ¹ Heineken® commissioned survey of 4,000 Gen Z and Millennial Smartphone users of legal drinking age (2,000 UK, and 2,000 USA).
 Conducted by OnePoll, March 2024.
 Data can be separated into just UK/US/Gen Z/Millennial demographics if required.
 Further data from Italy, Brazil, Germany and Mexico available upon request.

-See all Nokia feature phones
+See all feature phones

 Nokia 2660 Flip